KHP-Informatics/NGS_Workshop_Advanced_Bioinformatics/bash_pipeline/README.md

 done
 ```

 Save the file and exit vim.
-Now let's run the new script we have created.
+Now let's run the script we have created.
 To run a shell script you usually use the bash or sh command.